Paros998/BAI_PROJECT/README.md

 Next add tomcat application server and choose it for LibraryEE run configuration.

-Load mvn dependencies with `mvn clean install`.
+Load mvn dependencies and build application with `mvn clean install`.

 Configure own database for postgresql in persistence.xml - Mainly `PLACEHODLER` values or even `hibernate.connection.url` property.